Kong/docs.konghq.com/app/konnect/updates.md

 from a single, cloud-based control plane, and provides a catalog of all deployed services.
 [Try it today!](https://cloud.konghq.com/quick-start)

+## September 2023

+**Auth0 DCR Configuration Audience Override**
+: API Product Versions can be each be assigned to a different Auth0 API instance allowing service teams to have more fine grained control over scopes and permissions of their services.
+See [ ](/konnect/dev-portal/rest of the URL) for more details.

 ## August 2023